 - What did you do during the yearlong gap in your employment?

 TIP: Listen for tone and communication skills.

-Many of the same interview tips for face-to-face meetings can be used for phone screening.
-But, in general, plan to ask fewer questions and to save more in-depth questions for the in-person interview, when you have more time to spend with the candidate and can use body language to help evaluate the responses.
+Prepare to closely listen for critical thinking, soft skills and fit with your company culture.
+Listen for negative attitude, low energy, discrepancies and lack of preparedness.
+Many of the same interview tips for face-to-face meetings can be used for phone interview screening.
+But, in general, you’ll have fewer phone interview questions to ask and save more in-depth questions for the in-person interview, when you have more time to spend with the candidate and can use body language to help evaluate the responses.

-Here are some bonus questions, in case you’d like more examples:
+Here are some bonus phone interview questions to ask, in case you’d like more examples:

 - What is a typical day like at your current job?

 - How do you see yourself contributing in this position?